The Kalanchoe Genus

-The Plants of the World Online website lists 113 accepted species and two infraspecific names.
+The Plants of the World Online website lists 157 accepted species and two infraspecific names (as of 12-14-19 when I updated this page).
 For infraspecific names for each species on this site, you have to click on the accepted species names.

 The 2013 version of The Plant List includes 133 accepted species (plus one infraspecific name), a total of 154 synonyms and 80 unresolved names.
 The Plant List is no longer maintained.